 Bible scholar, Yale professor Abraham Malherbe dies at 82

-Malherbe, an internationally known Bible scholar, was born in South Africa and converted to Christianity by missionary Eldred Echols, we reported in a 2002 Dialogue with Malherbe.
+Malherbe, an internationally known Bible scholar, was born in South Africa and was converted to Christianity by missionary Eldred Echols.
 Echols encouraged Malherbe to attend Abilene Christian University in Texas.
-After graduation there, Malherbe studied at Harvard University and returned to teach at ACU from 1963-69.
+After graduation there, Malherbe studied at Harvard University and returned to teach at ACU from 1963 to 1969.

-Malherbe and his wife, Phyllis, who made their home in Hamden, CT, dedicated a great deal of time and resources to support the Whitney Avenue Church of Christ in New Haven as well as a number of other churches in the area including the First Baptist Church in New Haven, which the Malherbes attended in recent years.
+Malherbe and his wife, Phyllis, who made their home in Hamden, Conn., dedicated a great deal of time and resources to support the Whitney Avenue Church of Christ in North Haven, Conn., as well as a number of other churches in the area, according to a Yale news release.
+In recent years, the Malherbes attended the First Baptist Church, the release said.

-Here’s a snippet from our 2002 Dialogue with Malherbe, in which he addressed his concerns about Churches of Christ “cozying up to those evangelicals who put a premium on feeling at the expense of reason.”
+In a 2002 interview with The Christian Chronicle, Malherbe expressed concern about Churches of Christ “cozying up to those evangelicals who put a premium on feeling at the expense of reason.”

 “It seems that the goal of many services is to achieve an emotional response without imparting biblical knowledge,” he said.
 “When the same, non-expository approach is followed in a church’s Bible classes, any Restorationist nuance easily disappears.”